eclipse-oniro4openharmony/app-math_practice_demo/README.md

-# app-math_practice_demo
+# Math Practice Demo
-An application for math problems practice
+An application used to help user practice some math problems.